ncatlab/nlab-content/pages/9/2/5/1/1529/content.md

   }
 $$

 (see also [[comma category]] for more on this perspective).
-So in fact such "categories of generalized elements" are precisely the [[generalized universal bundle]]s in the 1-categorical context.
-And both are really fundamentally to be thought of as intermediate steps in the computation of [[weak limit|weak pullback]]s, as described now.
+So in fact such "categories of generalized elements" are precisely the [[generalized universal bundles]] in the 1-categorical context.
+And both are really fundamentally to be thought of as intermediate steps in the computation of [[weak limit|weak pullbacks]], as described now.

 The above allows to generalize the notion of _category of generalized elements_ a bit further to that of generalized elements of functors with values in $D$: let $F : C \to D$ be a functor with codomain our category $D$ with point $pt_D$.